benji-cannot-code/fast-vc-chromium-benchmark-run-4/android_webview/docs/lifetime-annotations.md

   for example the AwZoomControls.
 - Temporary - this class has a shorter lifetime than a WebView, likely just existing within a call stack, for example return types.
+- Renderer - this class has a lifetime tied to specific to a Renderer.

 There is a many to one relationship between WebViews and Profiles.
 A single Profile can support multiple WebViews, each WebView will only have a single